 I’ve recently discovered that some of the compact cassettes I have dating from the early 1980s will no longer play.
 The various cassette decks I have tried struggle to advance the tape, either occasionally slowing down or at worst halting altogether.
 Winding the cassettes forwards or backwards works fine, and I have not found any significant residue left on the playback head when I have cleaned them.
 However, I have noticed that the surface of the tape appears dull compared to the glossy, shiny appearance of those cassettes that do play.
-Searching on the Internet lead me o discover TAPE Last Preservative, but is it appropriate for the symptoms I have experienced with my cassettes?
-If it is, how many C15 cassettes would a 2oz bottle typically treat?
+Searching on the Internet lead me o discover LAST Tape Preservative, but is it appropriate for the symptoms I have experienced with my cassettes?
+If it is, how many C15 cassettes would a 2 oz. bottle typically treat?
 I appreciate any help and advice you can provide with this matter.

 Regards, P. F.